Varyier/zdoom-udmf-road-generator/README.md

 Line 1500
 ```

-The tool produces this figure (screenshot from Ultimate Doom Builder):
+the tool produces this figure (screenshot from Ultimate Doom Builder):

 ![A test figure produced by the tool](/screenshots/screenshot-2d-1.png)